-In the early 1800's, families struggle to stay together as a result of alcohol abuse.
-This story explains the growth of the temperance movement, specifically in Massachusetts in 1813.
+In the early 1800's, families struggled to stay together as a result of alcohol abuse.
+This story explains the growth of the tempereance movement, specifically in Massachusetts in 1813.

 Many men would leave work and go to a bar before heading home.
-Here they would drink so extensively, that they would become intoxicated.
+At the bars, they would drink alcohol so extensively, that they would become dangerously intoxicated.

-Many men and some women became abusive towards their families and loved ones.
+Many men and some women became abusive towards their families and loved ones while they were intoxicated.

-Families had no choice but to kick out their intoxicated loved ones for their safety.
-They did not want to risk being abused.
+Families had no choice but to kick out their intoxicated loved ones for fear the abuse would be permenant.

-By 1833, there were 6,000 societies strengthening the Temperance Movement in the U.S. Abused families joined the protest in hopes of stopping alcohol abuse.
+By 1833, there were 6,000 societies strengthening the Temperance Movement in the U.S. Abused families joined the protests in hopes of stopping alcohol abuse.